Social Justice Calendar

 For questions about the Social Justice Calendar, email firstname.lastname@example.org

-Fridays, September 6, 13, 20, and 27: Black Lives Matters Vigil, 6:30-7:30pm, corner of Whittier & River Road.
+Friday October 4, 11, 18 and 25, Black Lives Matters Vigils, 6:30-7:30pm at the Corner of Whittier & River Road.
 Join us rain or shine, in witness to justice for Black Lives Matter.
-Come be a part of the vigil in rain or shine.
-Bring a chair if you need one.
+Come be a part of the vigil, bring a chair if you need one.
 Enjoy the company of others.
 Contact: Jana Kirkman or Jon Kerner.

 Wednesday, October 2, Advocate Against Gun Violence in DC, 11:30am, John A. Wilson Building, 1350 Pennsylvania Ave, NW, Washington, D.C 2004.
 Join Moms Demand Action in telling Council members from all eight wards in DC, as well at the Mayor’s office, how much you want effective gun violence prevention programs in the city.
 Listen and bear witness to the increasing gun violence in DC and let your elected officials know how committed you are to preventing gun violence.
 Have lunch with us and get a full briefing on the issues before the meeting.
 Transportation is available for anyone who needs it.
 Contact: David Ward, Prevent Gun Violence Ministry.